 MSG in Food

-MSG is present in many of the items on the menu at fast-food restaurants, particularly the chicken items.
+MSG is present in many of the items on the menu at fast-food restaurants, particularly in chicken dishes.
 MSG is also added to many commercially packaged food products including:

 - Flavored (especially cheese-flavored) chips and crackers